intel/trustauthority-samples/deployment/README.md

 - Dockerfile to build the Intel® Key Broker Service (Intel KBS) relying party container.
 - **kbs.env** environment file to configure Intel KBS.
 You must modify this file to suit your environment.
 - Dockerfile to build the Intel TDX workload container.
-The Intel TDX workload build process supports Intel SGX DCAP, Azure confidential VMs with Intel TDX, and Google Cloud Platform (GCP) Confidential VMs.
+The Intel TDX workload build process supports Intel TDX VMs, Azure confidential VMs with Intel TDX, and Google Cloud Platform (GCP) Confidential VMs.
 - **workload.env** environment file to supply the workload with Intel KBS and Intel Trust Authority connection info.

 ## Prerequisites